sonnybest/sonnybest/README.md

 <p align="center">
 I am a passionate Data Engineer with experience turning raw data into meaningful insights.
-I work with modern tools like Azure Data Factory, Databricks, Azure Synapse Analytics, Delta Lake, Snowflake, and the Data Lakehouse to build efficient data pipelines and solutions in the cloud.
-I am continuously improving my skills and staying up-to-date with the latest technologies in Data Engineering and Analytics.
+I work with modern tools such as Databricks, Delta Lake, Snowflake, AWS Glue, Azure Data Factory, Microsoft Fabric, and the Data Lakehouse to build efficient data pipelines and solutions in the cloud.
+I am continuously learning and improving my skills and staying up-to-date with the latest technologies in Data Engineering and Analytics domain.
 </p>

 <br>